knightsUCF/SC/Outline.md

 10) Macrophages also displayed subtype specificity in signaling to astrocytes and fibroblasts.
 For example, Jag1-Notch signaling was largely specific to Macrophage-A-astrocyte interaction, whereas IL1α/β-IL1r1 signaling was specific to Macrophage-B-fibroblast interaction.
 In summary, our analysis highlights the utility of our sc-RNAseq dataset in identifying potential signaling mechanisms that mediate astrogliosis and fibrosis after SCI.

+<h3> Discussion </h3>

+1) We found that myeloid subtypes display distinct temporal regulation of angiogenesis, gliosis, and fibrosis.
+These results support previous studies showing that myeloid depletion leads to reduced angiogenesis, astrogliosis, and fibrosis after CNS injury3, 27, 28, and provide further insight by identifying potential contributions of specific myeloid subtypes.

+<h4> 2) Our finding that Macrophage-A and B subtypes do not correspond to the M1/M2 nomenclature (Extended Data Fig. 5) is consistent with findings from other sc-RNAseq studies29–31. </h4>

+3) The vascular analysis revealed novel insight in the contribution of tip cells and astrocytes during angiogenesis after SCI.
+The data indicate that tip cells are highly dynamic; they appear quickly at 1dpi and are mostly gone by 7pi.

+4) Our single cell RNA-seq dataset is the first comprehensive transcriptomic analysis that captures virtually all cells that contribute to the injury site pathology after SCI.
+This dataset can be used to assess not only heterogeneity of the cells that comprise the injury site, but also to assess signaling mechanisms that underlie cellular interactions at the injury site.